sephcodes66/Advanced-E-commerce-Analytics-Platform/README.md

-> [!NOTE]
-> This project is a collaborative effort between a human developer and an AI coding agent, created for educational and demonstration purposes.

 # E-commerce Data Analytics

 This project takes raw e-commerce data and turns it into useful information for making business decisions.